-Lightroom’s white balance temperature slider doesn’t offer enough range to effectively set a white balance on raw color infrared images.
+Lightroom’s white balance temperature slider doesn’t offer enough range to set a white balance on raw color infrared images effectively.
 The same issue exists in Adobe Camera Raw in Photoshop, which uses the same raw processing engine.
-In order to set a good white balance for color infrared images, it’s helpful to create a custom color profile.
-The guide below will step through the process.
-This video also covers the process.
+To set a good white balance for color infrared images, it’s helpful to create a DNG camera profile.
+This guide will step through the process.
+This video also covers the procedure.

 Free eBook: Getting Started with Your Converted Infrared or Full-Spectrum Camera